 2. Capital Improvement.
-A capital improvement, for purposes of this Policy Concerning Rent Stabilization - Capital Improvement Plans ("RS-CIP") Policy, shall be any improvement to a rental unit or property that (a) materially adds to the value of the property, (b) appreciably prolongs the useful life or adapts the property to new use, including demolition of one or more rental units and the immediate reconstruction of new rental unit(s) on the property, (c) has a useful life of more than one year and, under the straight line depreciation provisions of the Internal Revenue Code and the regulations issued pursuant thereto, is required to be amortized over the useful life of the improvement and (d) has a documented cost that is not less than the product of eight times the amount of the rent multiplied by the number of rental units to be improved.
+A capital improvement, for purposes of this Capital Improvement Plan Policy, shall be any improvement to a rental unit or property that (a) materially adds to the value of the property, (b) appreciably prolongs the useful life or adapts the property to new use, (c) has a useful life of more than one year and, under the straight line depreciation provisions of the Internal Revenue Code and the regulations issued pursuant thereto, is required to be amortized over the useful life of the improvement and (d) has a documented cost that is not less than the product of eight times the amount of the rent multiplied by the number of rental units to be improved.
 Excluded as capital improvements are routine repairs, replacement or maintenance including, but not limited to, interior painting of a rental unit, plastering, replacing broken windows, replacing carpets or drapes, cleaning, fumigating, routine landscaping, standard repairing of electrical and plumbing services, and repairing or replacing furnished appliances and under this Policy the Program Administrator shall not grant a rent increase that exceeds the allowable annual adjustment and no landlord shall terminate a tenancy therefor .

 3. Policy.
-Sections 4 through 11 of tThis Policy allows a landlord to obtain a rent increase that exceeds the allowable annual adjustment and/or to seek a termination of a tenancy in connection with capital improvements.
-Sections 4 through 11 of this Policy allows rRent for a rental unit toshall be increased in excess of the allowable annual adjustment to provide a just and reasonable return on the expenditures for capital improvements where the landlord in good faith intends primarily to benefit the tenants and where such capital improvements are for major long term improvements or repairs as defined in Section 6 of this Policy or are necessary to bring the rental unit or the building/complex into compliance with Code requirements.
-Sections 4 and 12 of this Policy allows a landlord to seek in good faith a termination of a tenancy in order to demolish one or more rental units on the property if the landlord reconstructs on the property new rental units(s) immediately following demolition.
+This Policy allows a landlord to obtain a rent increase that exceeds the allowable annual adjustment and/or to seek a termination of a tenancy in connection with capital improvements.
+Rent for a rental unit shall be increased in excess of the allowable annual adjustment to provide a just and reasonable return on the expenditures for capital improvements where the landlord in good faith intends primarily to benefit the tenants and where such capital improvements are for major long term improvements or repairs as defined in Section 6 of this Policy or are necessary to bring the rental unit or the building/complex into compliance with Code requirements.

 4. When a Capital Improvement Plan Must be Filed.
-A landlord must file with the Program Administrator, when the landlord (a) requests a rent increase that exceeds the allowable annual adjustment in connection with capital improvements not connected to demolition/immediate reconstruction, (b) or is requests a rent increase that is equal to or below the allowable annual adjustment in connection with capital improvements but not connected to demolition/immediate reconstruction and the landlord in good faith believes the work associated with the capital improvements cannot be accomplished safely with the tenant remaining in the rental unit while the work associated with the capital improvements is performed or (c) intends in good faith to demolish the rental unit(s) on the property and immediately reconstruct on the same property new rental units.
-The landlord must provide to the Program Administrator supporting documentation when required and as described inam Section 7 of this Policy, the names and addresses of the tenants affected by the request.
+A landlord must file with the Program Administrator, when the landlord requests a rent increase that exceeds the allowable annual adjustment in connection with capital improvements or is requesting a rent increase that is equal to or below the allowable annual adjustment in connection with capital improvements and the landlord in good faith believes the work associated with the capital improvements cannot be accomplished safely with the tenant remaining in the rental unit while the work associated with the capital improvements is performed.
+The landlord must provide to the Program Administrator supporting documentation when required and as described an Section 7 of this Policy, the names and addresses of the tenants affected by the request and mail a copy of the request (but not the supporting documentation) to each tenant affected by the request.

 5. Calculation of Rent Increases for Capital Improvements.
-Where a landlord demonstrates an improvement qualifies as a capital improvement under Section 2 of this Policy and satisfies the requirements of Section 3 of this Policy, the Program Administrator shall calculate the amount of a rent increase by amortizing the cost of the improvement, including one-half of the sum of an assumed interest rate of the Wall Street Journal's prime rate (Western Edition) plus one percent, over 20 years (notwithstanding that the useful life of such improvements for straight line depreciation purposes may be longer under the Internal Revenue Code and the regulations that implement such Code) and dividing that cost by the number of rental units that benefit by the improvement.
-The dollar amount of the rent increase as calculated in this Section 5 shall be deducted from the rent then in effect at the conclusion of the 20 year amortization period.
+Where a landlord demonstrates an improvement qualifies as a capital improvement under Section 2 of this Policy and satisfies the requirements of Section 3 of this Policy, the Program Administrator shall calculate the amount of a rent increase by amortizing the cost of the improvement, including one-half of an assumed interest rate of the Wall Street Journal's prime rate (Western Edition) plus one percent, over 2015 years (notwithstanding that the useful life of such improvements for straight line depreciation purposes may be longer under the

+Internal Revenue Code and the regulations that implement such Code) and dividing that cost by the number of rental units that benefit by the improvement.
+The dollar amount of the rent increase as calculated in this Section 5 shall deducted from the rent then in effect at the conclusion of the 20 year amortization period.